2004 Iraq document leak: Contents

 It is clear that Bush is grateful for your [Blair's] support and has registered that you are getting flak.
 I said that you would not budge in your support for regime change but you had to manage a press, a Parliament and a public opinion that was very different from anything in the States.
 And you would not budge either in your insistence that, if we pursued regime change, it must be very carefully done and produce the right result.
 Failure was not an option.

 I told Condi that we realized that the [Bush] administration could go it alone ...
 But if it wanted company, it would have to take account of its potential coalition partners.
 In particular:

 The UN dimension.
 The issue of the weapons inspectors must be handled in a way that would persuade European and wider opinion that the U.S. was conscious of the international framework, and the insistence of many countries on the need for a legal base.
 Renewed refusal by Saddam to accept unfettered inspections would be a powerful argument.

-After a lunch with Paul Wolfowitz, Sir Christopher Meyer wrote a private letter to Manning:
+Following a lunch with Paul Wolfowitz, Sir Christopher Meyer wrote a private letter to Manning:

 On Iraq I opened by sticking very closely to the script that you used with Condi Rice last week.
 We backed regime change, but the plan had to be clever and failure was not an option...
 The US could go it alone if it wanted to.
 But if it wanted to act with partners, there had to be a strategy for building support for military action against Saddam.
 I then went through the need to wrongfoot Saddam on the inspectors and the UN security council resolutions and the critical importance of the Middle East peace plan.